 Some dogs have strong chasing instincts that make cohabitation with rabbits nearly impossible.
 Others are gentle and disinterested.
 When introducing rabbits to homes with both cats and dogs, proceed slowly with each species separately before attempting group interactions.

 Interestingly, some households find that dogs and rabbits bond more easily than expected, while the cat remains aloof.
 Every animal is an individual, and generalizations only go so far.
-The key is observing each relationship independently and never forcing interactions.

 Common Mistakes to Avoid